 - Business people who travel for work

-- Any traveler who is concerned that a financial decision may need to be made in their absence
+- Any traveler concerned that financial decisions must be made in their absence

 With a general power of attorney, an agent can make any decision they are legally allowed to make.
-That could include how to get a traveler home if they became incapacitated while overseas.
+That could include getting a traveler home if they became incapacitated while overseas.

 - Choosing financial institutions